kalselini/deck-of-cards/README.md

 ### Initial install

 ```
-npm i
-npm run bootstrap
+yarn
 ```

-Note that `npm i` will copy any `.env.example` to `.env` .
-Please verify and adjust the content of the `.env` files in accordance with your environment.

-### VSCode

-If you use VSCode editor, there is a set of recommended extensions to install in `./.vscode` to help you on this project.

 ### Git hooks

-We use git hooks to run lint, test and formatting on staged files on `git push` commands.
+We use git hooks to run lint, test and formatting on staged files on `git commit` commands.

 Details are in `package.json` .